Residency RequirementsIn order to qualify for resident tuition rates, you must submit a Certificate of Residence to the Student Accounts Office.

 What if I am a permanent Monroe County resident?

 Students who have been a permanent resident of Monroe County for at least the previous year need to fill out the Certificate of Residence affidavit and submit it directly to the Student Accounts Office.
 It does not need to be notarized.
 The form can be found here.
+Please note that you may be required to provide proof of your permanent Monroe County residence.

 When do you get it?